A Gest of Robyn Hode: Robin's knowledge of royal hunt rituals

 Almond and Pollard have traced some of the hunting rituals and terminology found in Gest back to The Master of Game, a hunting book translated in 1413 from French by Edward, Duke of York.
 They point out that in all the English-language 15th-century hunting literature, 'yeoman' is used consistently to refer to the hunt and forest officials.

 "Bow and stable" was the hunting technique in which herds of deer are driven by foresters and professional huntsmen towards the stationary noble hunters.
 The tryst tree is where the noble huntsman stood, with his bowbearer and his hound handlers, to await the deer being flushed toward them.
 Sometimes a lodge or hut made of green boughs would be built at the tryst for shelter as well as camouflage.

-Almond and Pollard compare the 'royal' dinner prepared by Robin for the disguised King in Tale C, Episode 1 (Seventh Fytte) to that described in The Master of Game.
+Almond and Pollard compare the 'royal' dinner prepared by Robin for the disguised King in the Seventh Fytte to that described in The Master of Game.
 Believing the abbot to be the King's emissary since he carries the Privy Seal, Robin invites him to a royal hunt.
 Robin escorts his honored guest by the hand (as is required of the yeoman of the bow) to the tryst tree.
 There the deer are slain and ritually butchered (dyghtande is a northern England term for the ritual).
 The butchering is done by Robin himself for the disguised King, who was given the prime cuts of venison, along with bread and wine.

-In Gest, the huntsman's hut serves as the tryst tree for the dinners with the Knight in Tale A, Episode 1 (First Fytte) and the Chief Steward of St Mary's in Tale A, Episode 3a (Fourth Fytte).
+In Gest, the huntsman's hut serves as the tryst tree for the dinners with the Knight in the First Fytte and the Chief Steward of St Mary's in the Fourth Fytte.
 The Knight is given swan and pheasant, a noble's repast, but also the numbles, which was traditionally reserved for the foresters and the huntsmen.

 This royal (or noble) hunt familiarity may indicate that the Gest poet was a member of either a royal or noble household.
 Or it may indicate that hunting tales were part of his repertoire.
 Or both.
 Coss proposes that the Gest poet had a fairly large body of source material from which to choose.
 And since he chose to weave his sources together, rather than lay them end-to-end, it is difficult to untangle the now-lost tales which he used.